ashn-dot-dev/site/src/blog/2022-08-03-over-engineering-a-recipe-markup-language.md

-Over Engineering a Recipe Markup Language
+Over Engineering A Recipe Markup Language
 =========================================

 A few years ago my grandmother gifted me small box filled with dozens of